-If your goal this year is to burn fat and maximize your workouts, there’s one fitness tool you need to incorporate into your routine: a kettlebell!
+If your goal is to burn fat and maximize your workouts, there’s one fitness tool you need to incorporate into your routine: a kettlebell!

-You’ve probably seen them at the gym or in our YouTube videos and we’re urging you to give kettlebell-based workouts a try!
+You’ve probably seen them at the gym or in our YouTube videos and we’re urging you to give kettlebell-based workouts a try.
+What do kettlebells do for your body?
 This amazing tool engages your entire body at once — increasing your metabolism and burning calories for one effective sweat session!

-If you’re new to using kettlebells, start with a 10 to 15 pound kettlebell and work your way up from there.
+If you’re new to using kettlebells, we recommend beginners start with a 10 to 15 pound kettlebell and work your way up from there.
 Of course, if you don’t have a kettlebell, you can still perform these moves with a 10 to 15 pound dumbbell.

 Move 1: The Windmill